 The Motor Accidents Authority (MAA) was a statutory body constituted by Motor Accidents Compensation Act 1999.
 That Act set out the structure and functions of the MAA.

-The six key functional areas in which the MAA operated are:
+The six key functional areas in which the MAA operated were:

-Ensure that insurers and other stakeholders comply with the requirements of the Act and any guidelines.
+Ensured that insurers and other stakeholders complied with the requirements of the Act and any guidelines.

-Ensure the market is competitive and fair, license the insurers, manage the conduct of insurers, monitor and if necessary reject premiums, monitor profitability and monitor insurer solvency.
+Ensured the market was competitive and fair, licensed the insurers, managed the conduct of insurers, monitored and if necessary rejected premiums, monitored profitability and monitored insurer solvency.

-Improve efficiency and effectiveness of claims assessment, reduce claims assessment disputes and facilitate timely dispute resolution.
+Improved efficiency and effectiveness of claims assessment, reduced claims assessment disputes and facilitated timely dispute resolution.

-Monitor and report on the operation of the scheme.
-Service the information requirements of greenslip purchasers through the provision of price comparison information and operate the claims advisory service.
+Monitored and reported on the operation of the scheme.
+Serviced the information requirements of greenslip purchasers through the provision of price comparison information and operated the claims advisory service.

 Supported injury prevention by funding research, through provision of sponsorships and through participation with the community.